InteractionDesignFoundation/handbook/library/back-end/clean-code-php.md

 3. Is harder to [mock](https://en.wikipedia.org/wiki/Mock_object) in a test suite.
 4. Makes diffs of commits harder to read.

-For more information, you can read the full [blog post](https://ocramius.github.io/blog/fluent-interfaces-are-evil/) on this topic written by [Marco Pivetta](https://github.com/Ocramius).
+For more informations you can read the full [blog post](https://ocramius.github.io/blog/fluent-interfaces-are-evil/) on this topic written by [Marco Pivetta](https://github.com/Ocramius).

 **Bad:**